4 Park Avenue, PO Box 1

 Where is the record I'm searching for kept?

 Bathesda Hospital: In the early 1900's Bathesda Hospital was established in what is now know as the Village of North Hornell.
 In 1917 they officially opened at a location on Chambers Street that had been used as a hotel/clubhouse.
 On June 14, 1924 the portion of Hornellsville currently known as the Village of North Hornell became the Incorporated Village.
 By doing this, all new records created inside the boundaries of the Village would be maintained by the Registrar of the Village of North Hornell.
-In 1960, having outgrown their facility on Chambers Street a new single story facility was built on Bathesda Drive, but by 1970 they were unable to make their loan payments and were forced to close their doors.
+In 1960, having outgrown their facility on Chambers Street a new single story facility was built on Bathesda Drive, but by 1985 they were forced to close their doors.

 St. James Mercy Hospital: St. James Mercy Health was established on 02/13/1890 in an old farmhouse on Canisteo Street in the City of Hornell.
 They remained in that location serving the residents of Hornell and surrounding areas until 03/17/2020 when they opened the doors to the new St. James on Seneca Road in the Town of Hornellsville.